rish987/trackswitch-manuform/README.md

 ![Spaghetti](images/spaghetti.png)
 -->

-And promise me, no matter how much it looks like spaghetti, you will not try to eat it!
+And promise me, no matter how much it looks like spaghetti, that you will not try to eat it!

 ### Mounting the Trackball